cardmeister/cardmeister.github.io/README.md

 ## 52 SVG playingcards in **one** 18KB² Custom Element: ``<CARD-T>``

-### No external SVG files!
+#### No Frameworks, No Dependencies, No External SVG files!
 All SVG is created by the Custom Element

 This project uses modern browser technologies, use the latest Chrome or Firefox